dhellmann/pymotw-3/source/argparse/index.rst

 ``store_const``
   Save a value defined as part of the argument specification, rather than a value that comes from the arguments being parsed.
-This is typically used to implement command line flags that are not Booleans.
+This is typically used to implement command-line flags that are not Booleans.

 ``store_true`` / ``store_false``
   Save the appropriate Boolean value.
 These actions are used to